Changelog

 - inference limits for higher-level analytics

-If you are debugging parser behavior, read this together with the Deep Dives and Experimental Features sections.
+If you are debugging parser behavior, read this together with Parser Internals and Experimental Features.